faqihahsyahmi/Python/README.md

 * Payment Method: User however can only pay using note, coins not allowed.
 * Change Calculation: Change will be return to user if the payment is less than total price of selected items.
 * Press '0' to exit the system

+Unachievable Outcome:

+* One of the objective is to give the least amount of note back to the user/customer.
+[X]

+### Flow Chart of the program